mlmstem/Night_in_the_wood/GDD.md

 # Story & Narrative
 ## Story
 An adventurous man embarked on a solo hike through South America's Amazon jungle.
-After days of exploring, a monkey steals his phone, leaving him stranded and lost in the wilderness.
+After days of exploring, a monkey steals his map, leaving him stranded and lost in the wilderness.
 Tasked with surviving the night, he must await rescue until he is noticed missing and a specialised team mobilises to secure his safety.

 ## Characters: